JeremyLikness/blazor-wasm/README.md

 Create a new client-only project.

 1. In NuGet packages, search for and install `MarkDig`
-2. In `Index.cshtml` add the following HTML:
+2. In `Index.razor` add the following HTML:

     ```html
     <textarea style="width: 100%" rows="5" bind="@SourceText"></textarea>